Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

 `scoop update` just `git pull`s the main scoop repo to `~\scoop\apps\scoop\current` and every configured bucket to `~\scoop\buckets\<name>`

-`bin\checkver` is only for maintenance and updating the manifests so they can be commited to the repo.
+`bin\checkver` is only for maintenance and updating the manifests so they can be committed to the repo.

 Example Workflow:
 * `.\bin\checkver -dir ./ * -u` (updates all manifest in the repo)